sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 * Total EVPN participating VRF per switch - 512.

 ## Test cases
-### Test case # 1 - Validating maximum remote VTEPs (VXLAN destination tunnels) supported on switch - 512
+### Test case # 1 - Validate the functionality of remote VTEPs (VXLAN destination tunnels) and the maximum VTEPs supported on switch - 512
 #### Test objective
-Verify that switch supports 512 remote VTEPs.
+The main objective of this test is to verify that switch can learn remote VTEPs information and also validate the functionality and scalability limits of the switch.

 <p float="left">
   <img src="Img/Max_VTEP.png"  width="600"  hspace="50"/>